 I was slowly coming round to the idea of journaling (yet again).
 I began to realise how regularly recording MS symptoms (and related feelings) can give real insight into patterns of the illness and overall state of mind.

-I, for one, have found a direct positive correlation between starting on the OMS programme about six years after my diagnosis and my general physical and mental wellbeing.
+I, for one, have found a direct positive correlation between starting on the Overcoming MS program about six years after my diagnosis and my general physical and mental wellbeing.

-And when, for a little while, I let some of the OMS ground rules slide a bit (the gym had become rather boring and cheese all the more enticing), I also noticed a direct deterioration in my condition.
+And when, for a little while, I let some of the Overcoming MS ground rules slide a bit (the gym had become rather boring and cheese all the more enticing), I also noticed a direct deterioration in my condition.

 If I had kept a diary back then, it could have served as a great motivational reminder to stick with it, especially in difficult moments.
 Two other articles I found particularly helpful: